 TEMPE, Ariz.
-(March 16, 2021) – The Institute for Supply Management® (ISM®) announced the winners of the 2020-2021 30 Under 30 Rising Supply Chain Stars Recognition Program to honor global emerging leaders across various industries and supply management disciplines.
-The top nominee or “megawatt” winner from the 30 Under 30 is Kylie Mazurek, CPSM®, a procurement category manager at United States Steel Corporation.
+(March 22, 2022) – The Institute for Supply Management® (ISM®) announced the winners of the 2021-2022 30 Under 30 Rising Supply Chain Stars Recognition Program to honor global emerging leaders across various industries and supply management disciplines.
+The top nominee or “megawatt” winner from the 30 Under 30 is Emily Fugleberg, a global sourcing manager at Boston Scientific.

-“The accomplishments and talents of this group are exceptional,” said Thomas W. Derry, Chief Executive Officer of ISM.
-“They stand out for their entrepreneurial spirit and initiative, digital problem-solving, and abilities to drive and showcase value enterprise-wide.”
+“The accomplishments and talents of this group are extraordinary,” said Thomas W. Derry, Chief Executive Officer of ISM.
+“They stand out for their initiative, leadership and abilities to drive and showcase value across their organizations.”

-Now in its seventh year, the ISM program, honors individuals who are 30 or younger and demonstrate leadership, innovation, collaboration, and other outstanding attributes--at work and through their professional associations.
-Intended to help bridge the talent gap in procurement and supply management, the program provides peer role models to millennials and Generation Z.
+Now in its eighth year, the ISM program honors individuals who are 30 or younger and demonstrate leadership, innovation, collaboration, and other outstanding attributes--at work and through their professional associations.
+Intended to help bridge the talent gap in procurement and supply management for younger generations, the program highlights role models for aspiring supply chain practitioners and students.